-As indicated in Table 5.1, various types of question - multiple-choice, data-based and essay-type - will be used.
+Various types of question - multiple-choice, data-based and essay-type - will be used.
 Multiple-choice questions allow a quick, comprehensive coverage of areas in the curriculum and encourage students to develop basic knowledge in the Compulsory Part; data-based questions require students to perform various skills such as analysis and application of the data provided; and essay-type questions allow students to discuss tourism and hospitality issues in depth.
-These types of item are similar to those adopted in the HKCE examination.
-Specimen papers will be provided to schools by the HKEAA to illustrate the format of the examination and the standards at which the questions are pitched.